Uncover amazing hippo facts! Explore their behavior, habitat, diet, and unique traits and learn something new about hippos.

 7. Hippos are most active at night

-While not considered nocturnal, most of the hippos’ foraging and activity happen during the night.
+While not considered nocturnal, most hippos’ foraging and activity happen during the night.
 They leave their resting waters near dusk and return in the morning.

 8. They produce their own sunblock!

 Hippos live in sub-Saharan Africa, where the sun’s UV rays are incredibly strong.
-Hippos have adapted an ability to produce a red, oily liquid which acts as a natural sunblock.
+Hippos have adapted the ability to produce a red, oily liquid that acts as a natural sunblock.

 9. Hippos can identify friends from enemies

-Fascinatingly, hippos can identify a friend from foe by smelling their dung – or poop!
+Fascinatingly, hippos can identify a friend from a foe by smelling their dung–or poop!
 Hippos use middens, or outdoor areas where they repeatedly go to the bathroom.
 Hippos can then sniff the area to find out who’s been there, and if they’re considered a friend.

 10. Hippos serve an integral role in their ecosystems